Indulkana: Facilities

 A permit from the Anangu Pitjantjatjara Yankunytjatjara is required to access Indulkana, as the land is owned freehold by the resident Aboriginal people.
-Not true!
-Visitors can enter Indulkana/ Iwantja to visit the Art Centre when open, but must proceed straight to the Art Centre.

 For State elections (i.e. to elect the Parliament of South Australia), a mobile polling booth is taken to Indulkana.

 Iwantja Arts

 Iwantja Arts was named after Iwantja Creek, where the community was first established.
 It was created in a building used as a community centre, later transformed into a craft centre focusing on fabric dyeing, jewellery making, and tjanpi (spinifex grass) weaving.
 There is a long history of printmaking among local artists, and examples of their work is held in both the South Australian Museum and National Gallery of Australia.
 It continues as an important art form, and both relief and intaglio forms are used in the studio.

 In the early 1980s, artists Alec Baker and Sadie Singer drove to Adelaide and then on to Canberra, to advocate for funding to develop facilities for a contemporary arts centre, including a printmaking workshop and painting studios.
 It is now a not for profit, Aboriginal-owned and -run corporation, with a gallery for sale of art work from the Lands.

 Iwantja Arts is one of ten Indigenous-owned and -governed enterprises that go to make up the APY Art Centre Collective, established in 2013.

 One of the original members of Iwantja Arts is Whiskey Tjukangku.
 His granddaughter, Kaylene Whiskey, is also an artist.

 Betty Muffler is another longtime Iwantja Arts artist and ngangkari (healer), whose work was featured in the 2020 Tarnanthi exhibition as well as on the cover of the September 2020 issue of Vogue Australia.
 She is also a director of the centre.